Foodle (Toy Poodle & Toy Fox Terrier): Info, Pictures, Characteristics & Facts

 The Foodle is a tiny dog with a small tummy, and this means that he only needs around one cup of food every day.
 This is excellent news because you will not need to spend a fortune on his monthly food bill.

-Because of his tiny mouth, you’ll need to purchase a kibble designed for toy or small breeds.
+Because of their tiny mouth, you’ll need to purchase a kibble designed for toy or small breeds.
 Although this might sound obvious, you’d be surprised just how many new toy owners have bought standard kibbles for their toy pups.
 Only to throw it in the bin because the biscuits are too big for their mouths.

 Many smaller dogs need to eat little and often, so you can expect to feed your little Foodle three or four meals every day.
 This is because their stomachs are smaller, but also because they have a faster metabolism, and it helps to stabilize their blood sugars.